The Starborn Codex: Entry IV, Continued

 Borders were no longer matters of courtesy.

-The Court of flame began to prepare not for possibility, but for inevitability.
+The Court of Flame began to prepare for what was now, to their High Regent, an inevitability.

-They wondered why Ember no longer removed their armour.
+They wondered why the Ember Regent no longer removed her armour.

-Why its High Regent no longer stood unguarded before friend or emissary – or only very few.
+Why she no longer stood unguarded before friend or emissary – or only very few.

-You may wonder why, until this day, Ember do not lay down their shields.
+You may wonder why, until this day, the Ember Fae do not lay down their shields.

 Now, Emissary, you understand it.